-In conclusion, different subsites of the tongue do not behave in the same manner, thus constitute different neighborhoods: worse and better.
-Both from the patient and clinicians’ perspective, the best neighborhood is the tip of the tongue, and worst is the lateral aspect.
-This study provides a novel point of view by demonstrating the differences throughout the different subsites of the tongue in terms of types of lesions and clinicopathological concordance.
+In conclusion, different subsites of the tongue do not behave in the same manner and thereby constitute different neighbourhoods: worse and better.
+Both from the patients’ and the clinicians’ perspective, the best neighbourhood is the tip of the tongue while the worst is the lateral aspect.
+This study provides a novel point of view by demonstrating the differences among the different subsites of the tongue in terms of types of lesions and clinicopathological concordance.

+Acknowledgements

+Conflicts of Interests: The authors received no financial support and declare no potential conflicts of interest with respect to the authorship and/or publication of this article.

+Data Availability Statement

+Author Contributions

 References